alphagov/verify-event-recorder-service/doc/adr/0002-flyway-and-aws-batch-for-database-migrations.md

 The pipeline should test for compatibility between the version of the app and the version of the database before moving on to the next environment.

-Having this pipeline will require Concourse to authenticate into the database.
+This pipeline will require Concourse to have enough permissions to submit jobs to the database.

 ### Running the migrations

 We will run migrations as AWS Batch jobs.

+The Batch job will need to authenticate to the database.

 We considered using: